Jamie3213/heart_disease_classification/README.md

-  - Patients in the sample population are most likely to be in their late 50s, though we can also see a smaller peak in the density curve in the mid-40s, as well;
+  - Patients in the sample population are most likely to be in their late 50s, though we can also see a smaller peak in the density curve in the mid-40s and in general ages range anywhere between very late 20s to late 70s;

   - The resting blood pressure `trestbps` of patients has a peak around `130`, though from the histogram we can see some large groupings